Multivariate second order Poincar\'e inequalities for Poisson functionals: Applications

-In this subsection we apply our main results to first order Wiener-It\^o integrals with respect to the Poisson process $\eta$ (as considered before).
-For $f\in L^1(\lambda)\cap L^2(\lambda)$ one can define the Wiener-It\^o integral $I_1(f)$ of $f$ as
+In this subsection we apply our main results to first order Poisson integrals with respect to the Poisson process $\eta$ (as considered before).
+For $f\in L^1(\lambda)\cap L^2(\lambda)$ we define $I_1(f)$ to be the Poisson integral of $f$ (also called the Wiener-It\^o integral of $f$ in \cite{LastPenroseBook}), namely

 If $\eta$ is a proper Poisson process, i.e., it has almost surely a representation $\eta=\sum_{i\in I} \delta_{X_i}$ with a countable collection $(X_i)_{i\in I}$ of random elements of $\mathbb{X}$, this can be rewritten as